Adult Social Care

-The information we hold may be shared with health services where there would be a benefit to you or in order to promote your personal health and wellbeing.
-There are certain occasions where information can be shared without consent.
-For example where there is a legal justification to do so, a serious crime has or may be committed or where there might be a child or adult at risk.
+The information we hold may be shared with other agencies, including health services, where there would be a benefit to you or in order to promote your personal health and wellbeing.
+There are certain occasions where information can be shared without consent, for example where there is a legal justification to do so, a serious crime has been or may be committed or where there might be a child or adult at risk.

 - Date of Birth

 - Relationships Information

 - Next of Kin

 - Rutland County Council, Children’s Social Care & other departments (finance)